oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 Once terraform apply is done, you can view the resources under Identity -> Policies in OCI console.

 On re-running the same option you will find the previously existing files being backed up under directory →   \<outdir>/\<region>/backup_policies/\<Date>-\<Month>-\<Time>.

+## Users Tab

+Use this Tab to create local users in the OCI tenancy.
+On choosing "Identity" in the SetUpOCI menu and "Add/Modify/Delete Users" submenu will allow to create users in the OCI tenancy.

+Output terraform file generated: \<outdir>/\<region>/\<prefix>_users.auto.tfvars where \<region> directory is the home region.

+Once terraform apply is done, you can view the resources under Identity & Security -> Users in OCI console.

+On re-running the same option you will find the previously existing files being backed up under directory → \<outdir>/\<region>/backup_users/\<Date>-<Month>-<Time>.

+## Network Sources Tab

+Use this Tab to create Network Source in the OCI tenancy.
+On choosing "Identity" in the SetUpOCI menu and "Add/Modify/Delete Network Sources" submenu will allow to create Network Sources in the OCI tenancy.

+Output terraform file generated: \<outdir>/\<region>/\<prefix>_networksources.auto.tfvars where \<region> directory is the home region.

+Once terraform apply is done, you can view the resources under Identity & Security -> Network Sources in OCI console.

+On re-running the same option you will find the previously existing files being backed up under directory → \<outdir>/\<region>/backup_networksources/\<Date>-<Month>-<Time>.

 ## Tags Tab